Looking Ahead: Gaza War and UK Elections

 And so why in the world when you see that they're obviously anxious that when you're around this dog and they have to get close to the president, that's their job.

 And yet the dog seems to feel there's some kind of invisible circumference around the president that anybody who enters his physical space is a target.
+And then they bite.

 These dogs have huge teeth.

 They can inflict a lot of damage.
+And then, you know, you know,

-And then, you know, you know, some of them can give you infections and stuff if they break the skin.
+some of them can give you infections and stuff if they break the skin.
+So, why wouldn't they not just stop it immediately?

-secret services service personnel there and they're obviously
+Service personnel there, and they're obviously

-because you can and we're getting back to this biden why would anybody take a laptop
+because you can, and we're getting back to this Biden, why would anybody take a laptop?

 I have taken maybe in my entire life, 10

+A bike accident, right?
 Yeah, to see what could be done.
+But this idea that you take selfies of yourself naked

-But this idea that you take selfies of yourself naked and in provocative poses, and you send them to people, whether you're Hunter Biden or Frank Biden, completely naked, or you write very intimate things in a dictionary,
+and in provocative poses and you send them to people, whether you're Hunter Biden or Frank Biden, completely naked, or, you know, you write very intimate things in

-a diary about showering with your father,
+a diary about showering with your father.

-all of this stuff then finally builds up to
+All of this stuff then finally builds up to

+a narrative.
 And the narrative is there's something wrong with this Biden family.

 They're indifferent to other people around them.

-They don't care about, I mean, they talk about good old Joe from Scranton, but he doesn't have any empathy for working people or people around him or the effect that he has on people.
+They don't care about, I mean, they talk about good old Joel from Scranton, but he doesn't have any empathy for working people or people around him or the effect that he has on people.

-And in that regard, you remember there was just yesterday a TikTok vote where he exploded at a reporter.
+And in that regard, you remember there was just yesterday a TikTok vote where we exploded at a reporter.
+One of the reporters, he said, I can throw this phone farther than you or at you.

 And then another one, he said, you broke the rules.
+And he snaps.

+He's not a nice guy.
 He never was a nice guy.

 And he's always been

+a proverbial idiot.
 And that was apparent to the voters in 1988.

 They knew he was a liar and a cheat and a blowhard.
+And he yelled at them when they caught him on the Neil Koenig.

 And then on the 2008, he was going nowhere.
+And

 he said that Barack Obama was the first black presidential candidate that could talk basically eloquently or fluently, or he was clean, whatever that meant.
+So they didn't like him.

 But there was a special set of circumstances that re-booted him back into the presidency.
+And that was

-the dearth of credible candidates
+the dearth of credible candidates,

-and then the entire COVID lockdown, the George Floyd, that whole riots, and then the hatred of the Trump administration, all of that conspired to do the unthinkable.
+and then the entire COVID lockdown, the George Floyd, that whole riots, and then the hatred of the Trump administration.
+All of that conspired to do the unthinkable.

-And the unthinkable was getting this guy at his age into the presidency, which the people had been clearly not favorable for the last 30 years.
+And the unthinkable was getting this guy at his age into the presidency, which the people had been clearly

 Well, Victor, I want to, you know, I'd like to get your thoughts about what has just transpired with Biden over in Europe.